devmnj/AccountsOnly_Csharp.NetProject/README.md

 # Macc-AccountsOnly Software
-This is an account only C# project in which user can maintain financial translations, using Journal,Payment,Receipt entries Access is working as Backend for this software
+This is a account only C# project in which user can maintain financial translations, using Journal,Payment,Receipt entries Access is working as Backend for this software.
+## Reports